+The Master of Science in Special Education is an advanced degree intended for those who are already licensed teachers in special and/or general education.
 Candidates seeking admission to the Master of Science in Special Education program must complete the admission requirements of the Graduate School and have:

-- an overall GPA of 2.75 or 3.0 in the last 60 hours of coursework - a completed bachelor's degree in special education, education, or a related field.
+- an overall GPA of 2.75 or 3.0 in the last 60 hours of coursework - a completed bachelor's degree in special education or general education.
 Depending on the student's background, some corequisites may apply.